Gxorge/TheHerobrine-OG/README.md

 This is my in-progress remake of HiveMC's "The Herobrine!" v2 game-mode that was removed in Java 2.
 This project is now being maintained for TrueOG's network.

 ## Map Setup
-This is how to setup maps for The Herobrine.

-Your base server directory should include a folder called `maps`.
+Your base server directory should include a folder called `maps` (or whatever set in the config.yml).
 Within this folder, there should be a file called `maps.yaml`.
 This is how a demo `maps.yaml` should look:
 ```yaml
 maps:
   - map1